Failed Driving Test

 If your driving examiner considers the standard of your driving to be particularly poor and they’re concerned for their safety and the safety of other road users, your test could be stopped before it’s completed.
 If you make a number of dangerous faults, your examiner could decide to end the test to protect themselves and the general public.

 This would be an example of a dangerous fault.
-Changing lanes without checking your blind spot when a vehicle is in close proximity endangers your vehicle and other road users around you.
+Changing lanes without checking your blind spot when a vehicle is nearby will endanger your vehicle and other road users around you.
 You would fail your driving test because of this.

 Example 2.
 You’re travelling in slow-moving traffic at around 5mph.
 The examiner asks you to take the next left.
 You check your centre mirror, indicate left and start to turn.
 You’ve forgotten to check your left-wing mirror.
 As you begin turning, the examiner slams on the brakes and within a couple of seconds, you see a cyclist pass on your left-hand side.